clmarr/DiaSim/README.lexicon.md

 ```
 s ˌɑ ɡ m ˈɑː r i u m , s ɔ m j e $sommier.
 Pope s674.
 ```

+# THE ROWS

+Each row contains one etymon, whose diachronic development is to be simulated in DiaSim.
+In

+should represent the development, over the different diachronic stages, of an etymon, with each stage being indicated by a column.

 # THE IMPORTANCE OF SPACING